akosiorek/akosiorek.github.io/_posts/2018-03-14-what_is_wrong_with_vaes.markdown

 * Extension of IWAE to sequences: [Chris Maddison *et. al.*, "FIVO"](https://arxiv.org/abs/1705.09279) and [Tuan Anh Le *et. al.*, "AESMC"](https://arxiv.org/abs/1705.10306)

 #### Acknowledgements
-I would like to thank [Neil Dhir](http://www.robots.ox.ac.uk/~neild/) and [Anton Troynikov](http://troynikov.io/) for proofreading this post and suggestions how to make it better.
+I would like to thank [Neil Dhir](http://www.robots.ox.ac.uk/~neild/) and [Anton Troynikov](http://troynikov.io/) for proofreading this post and suggestions on how to make it better.